Economic Growth, Cycles and Policy

 As a result, for a given level of permament income, people with high levels of transitory income will have APCs lower than average.

-Also, over the long-period, the APC should be independent on the transitory income, since (shocks and fluctuactions cancel each other).
+Also, over the long-period, the APC should be independent of transitory income, since (shocks and fluctuations cancel each other).

 According to this theory then, economic policy can affect consumption only if it affects permanent income (example: tax cuts can increase consumption only if they are not perceived as transitory).